Last Updated on July 22, 2021 by Maggie Sutton

 - What do you do to stay up on the latest home staging trends?

-- How did you get into staging and what is your background in interior design?
+- How did you get into staging and what is your background?

 - NOTE: If their portfolio contains a “TRUE PORTFOLIO endorsed by RESA” logo, it means they have met the Real Estate Staging Association’s code of ethics to only show the stager’s own work.